BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: Atomic Functions

-\paragraph{QUESTION} This function takes a question $q$ and an evidence context $e$ as input and returns an answer.
-It is implemented by prompting the LLM\footnote{Unless explicitly stated otherwise, we refer to the default LLM as GPT-4o-mini~\citep{gpt4ominireport} in our implementation.} to answer based on the given question and context.
+\paragraph{QUESTION} Given a question $q$, an evidence context $e$, and a desired output format $f$, this function returns an answer formatted according to $f$.
+Supported formats include ``sentence'', ``entity'', ``temporal'', and ``numeric'', each enforcing specific answer constraints.
+The function is implemented by prompting the LLM\footnote{Unless otherwise stated, the default LLM is GPT-4.1-mini~\citep{gpt41minireport}.} to generate an answer based on the provided question and evidence.
+Format-specific instructions are included in the prompt to ensure the answer strictly adheres to the specified format.